taviso/123elf/README.md

 Secondly, you need a copy of Lotus 1-2-3 for UNIX, you can download it [here](https://archive.org/details/123-unix).
-Just place the raw disk images in the build directory and run `extract`.
+Just place the raw disk images in the build directory and run `extract.sh`.

 Finally, just run `make`.